DavidVujic/python-polylith-docs/docs/testing.md

 changes="$(rye run poly diff --bricks --short)"
 ```

+To include bricks that use any of the changed bricks, you can add the `--deps` option.
+This will append any dependent bricks to the output.

 By having tests in the same kind of structure as the bricks,
 you can use the output from the `poly diff` command to pick the tests to run.
 You can also name the individual test functions to include brick names, or use decorators (such as `pytest` markers).